ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file includes a set of other launch files.
-Each of these included launch files contains nodes and parameters, and possibly nested includes, pertaining to one part of the system.
+Each of these included launch files contains nodes, parameters, and possibly, nested includes, which pertain to one part of the system.
 To be exact, we launch two turtlesim simulation worlds, TF broadcaster and listener nodes, mimic, fixed frame broadcasterm and RViz nodes.

-.. note:: Design Tip: Top-level launch files should be short, and consist of include's to other files corresponding to subcomponents of the application, and commonly changed parameters.
+.. note:: Design Tip: Top-level launch files should be short, consist of includes to other files corresponding to subcomponents of the application, and commonly changed parameters.

 Writing launch files in the following manner makes it easy to swap out one piece of the system, as we'll see later.
 However, there are cases when some nodes or launch files have to be launched separately due to performance and usage reasons.

 .. note:: Design tip: Be aware of the tradeoffs when deciding how many top-level launch files your application requires.

 2 Parameters
 ^^^^^^^^^^^^